hackclub/hackclub/workshops/twine/README.md

 ## Wrap-up

 Great work!
-You've made your first computer science creation.
-It may not have seemed like you did a lot of programming, but through this workshop, you were introduced to some fundamental basics, such as the idea of using syntax to tell a computer to do something, or using macros to return a result from an input.
+It may not have seemed like you did a lot of coding, but through this workshop, you were introduced to some fundamental basics, such as the idea of using syntax to tell a computer to do something, or using macros to return a result from an input.
 Here are some ideas for how you could expand your story:

 - Try using some different macros!
 [There's a full list of them here](http://twine2.neocities.org/#macro_set), all with explanations and example usages.
 Some of the terminology may be new to you, but try researching what you don't know.
 - The documentation linked to in the last point also has some other text formatting that we didn't go over here.
 Try experimenting with those.

 Overall, by the end of this meeting, you should have a solid story written.
 It doesn't have to be super long or complicated, but you should be proud of it!
 Until next time!